Jakks slumps in post-buyback selloff

-June 28 Shares of Jakks Pacific Inc tumbled 16 percent on Thursday after the toymaker said it would accept 15.8 percent of the stock tendered by each shareholder in its $80 million share buyback, disappointing investors who had hoped for more.
+Shares of Jakks Pacific Inc (JAKK.O) tumbled 16 percent on Thursday after the toymaker said it would accept 15.8 percent of the stock tendered by each shareholder in its $80 million share buyback, disappointing investors who had hoped for more.

 The company said 22.7 million shares were tendered by the expiry of the offer on Wednesday, representing almost all of the shares outstanding.

-Oaktree Capital Management, which holds about 5 percent of Jakks, has been trying to buy the company for $670 million.
+Oaktree Capital Management (OAK.N), which holds about 5 percent of Jakks, has been trying to buy the company for $670 million.
 Jakks had offered $20 per share, matching Oaktree's offer.

 Oaktree was not immediately available to comment.